-Management has assessed the effectiveness of internal control over financial reporting as of December 31, 2024 based on the Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on this assessment, management has concluded that our internal control over financial reporting as of December 31, 2024 was effective.
+Management has assessed the effectiveness of internal control over financial reporting as of December 31, 2023 based on the Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Based on this assessment, management has concluded that our internal control over financial reporting as of December 31, 2023 was effective.
+The effectiveness of our internal control over financial reporting as of December 31, 2023 has been audited by Deloitte LLP, an independent registered public accounting firm, as stated in their report that is included herein.

-Our independent registered public accountant, Deloitte LLP, who audited the consolidated financial statements as of and for the year ended December 31, 2024 included in this annual report, have audited the effectiveness of the Company's internal control over financial reporting as of December 31, 2024.
+Our independent registered public accountant, Deloitte LLP, who audited the consolidated financial statements as of and for the year ended December 31, 2023 included in this annual report, have audited the effectiveness of the Company's internal control over financial reporting as of December 31, 2023.
 Deloitte LLP's report is included below.